keshwans/access-robot/ProjectProposal.md

 ## The Problem

-Our project aims to build an accessible, low-cost experimentation platform that introduces programming and robotics to kids.
+Our project aims to build an accessible, low-cost experimentation platform that introduces programming and robotics to kids in a way that inspires confidence, creativity and continued self-learning.

+Existing products in this sphere are complicated by three major limitations: cost, complexity, and platform availability.

-Software to teach kids to program exists but not in combination with hardware/robotics.
+Mobile apps that teach kids to program exist, but none in combination with hardware or robotics.
 In surveying the Google Play store, we could find no such combination.
-Existing software resources:
+Popular existing resources include:

-* [Scratch] (https://scratch.mit.edu/) - open-source graphical programming language (free).
+* [Scratch] (https://scratch.mit.edu/) - open-source graphical programming language (free, web + desktop only).
-* [Tynker.com] (https://www.tynker.com/) - online programming courses for kids ($50 (single course) - $250 (learning pathway)).
+* [Tynker.com] (https://www.tynker.com/) - Scratch-based online programming courses for kids ($50 (single course) - $250 (learning pathway)).

 Hardware experimentation, in particular, has a high barrier to entry.
-Existing hardware resources:
+Popular existing hardware products:

 * [Little Bits] (http://littlebits.cc) (starter kits $99-199).
 * [Lego Mindstorms] (http://www.lego.com/en-us/mindstorms) robotics kit ($349.99).
 * [Boe-Bot] (https://www.parallax.com/product/boe-bot-robot) - robot kit commonly used in schools ($159.99).

-We envision our primary users as kids as young as 5 and as old as teens (realizing that we'll need a UI/UX that can appeal to this full age range).
+We envision our primary users to be kids as young as 5 and as old as teens (realizing that we'll need a UI/UX that can appeal to this full age range).
 Our app would be engaging to a child while also being able to interest adults in helper roles (parents, teachers).
 Users would range from a child learning independently, parent(s) with a child, or a teacher with a classroom full of students.

 ## The Solution

 The project consists of two parts: hardware (the robot) and software (an Android-based environment to control robot movement with a graphical programming language, introducing the principles of programming to kids as they play).

  * Low-cost DIY robot (less than $40) that functions well and looks good.
 Built from open-source, easily acquired components with a simple, proven design.
- * Simple enough for a kid to put together in a weekend.
+ * Basic enough for a kid to put together in a weekend.
 The app will include an assembly walkthrough.
  * Both graphical + text-based programming interfaces to control the robot with an Android device.
  * Designed for learning and growth.
 No upper limit for 'hackability'.